stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/hyphenation/isdictionaryregistered/_index.md

 ---
+title: Aspose::Words::Hyphenation::IsDictionaryRegistered method
-title: IsDictionaryRegistered
+linktitle: IsDictionaryRegistered
 second_title: Aspose.Words for C++ API Reference
-description: Returns False if for the specified language there is no dictionary registered or if registered is Null dictionary, True otherwise.
+description: Aspose::Words::Hyphenation::IsDictionaryRegistered method.
+Returns False if for the specified language there is no dictionary registered or if registered is Null dictionary, True otherwise in C++.
 type: docs
 weight: 27
 url: /cpp/aspose.words/hyphenation/isdictionaryregistered/